spamegg1/spamegg1.github.io/gsoc-2025/README.md

 Here we are still using the type bridges from before, but the discussion will focus more on how to stitch together multiple GPU programs in Cyfra.

-In normal Scala land, the signature looks like this:
+In Scala land, the signature looks like this:

 ```scala
 object GPipe: